woondossier/docusaurus-terminology/README.md

 ## When to generate the terminology docs

-As the terminology plugin actually edits all markdown files, your git repository will show changes in the `git diff` command.
-It is highly encouraged to not commit the changes, as the plugin will no longer be able to detect patterns that have been altered.
+As the terminology plugin actually edits all markdown files, your Git repository will show changes in the `git diff` command.
+It is highly recommended to avoid committing the changes, as the plugin will no longer be able to detect patterns that have been altered.

 Your best case scenario will be to use the scripts in a CI, just before building and deploying the documentation.

-The following example of a gitlab ci job shows how to perform these steps in the CI environment:
+The following example of a Gitlab CI job shows how to perform these steps in the CI environment:

 ```
 ...